 Now, we don’t want to cast aspersions or play on stereotypes… But women are often better non-verbal communicators.
 This is a vital skill whilst diving when all of your communication with your buddy is via hand signals.
 Women are, of course, also great verbal communicators but this will have to wait for the bar after a dive!

 This is true both of breathing and of calmness under pressure.
 Anecdotally, many diving couples report that a female’s air tanks tend to last longer than their male counterparts.
 Whether this is down to lung size or breathing control, it’s certainly a benefit!
-Similarly, the difference between male and female hormone release during moments of stress mean that in general women are more likely to remain emotionally controlled.
+Similarly, the difference between male and female hormone release during moments of stress means that in general women are more likely to remain emotionally controlled.

-Women (especially those who spend a lot of time watching out for small people - you know who you are!) tend to have wider peripheral awareness.
+Women (especially those who spend a lot of time watching out for small people – you know who you are!) tend to have wider peripheral awareness.
 So any dangers may be spotted sooner.
-They also tend to be more risk averse, which naturally impacts whether they find themselves in dangerous situations.
-Of course, these patterns aren’t true for everyone - we all know a few risk takers amongst our female friends!
+They also tend to be more risk-averse, which naturally impacts whether they find themselves in dangerous situations.
+Of course, these patterns aren’t true for everyone – we all know a few risk-takers amongst our female friends!

-At the heart of encouraging new generations into diving, both male and female, is opportunity.
+At the heart of encouraging new generations into diving, both male and female, is an opportunity.
 Sometimes an occupation like diving that requires lots of gear can seem daunting and prohibitive.
 This is why holidays are such a fantastic time to try diving on for size!
 If you’re travelling with your family and have always fancied giving diving a go, why not offer the kids the chance too?
 It is these experiences as children that allow us all to discover what we like and what we don’t.
 So it could be the taster of a PADI Bubblemaker course while on holiday that inspires the next diving superstar!

 From figureheads to lifestyle to health, the world of female diving is as vast and unending as the ocean itself.
 Across the range of PADI courses, there is something to suit every woman and indeed every individual.
 One thing is clear: women divers are great.
 We hope to see loads more of you!